Marusyk/Simple.HttpPatch/README.md

 }
 ```

-To exclude properties of an entity while applying the changes to the original entity use `PatchIgnoreAttribute`
+To exclude properties of an entity while applying the changes to the original entity use `PatchIgnoreAttribute`.
+When your property is a reference type (which allows null) but you don't want that null overwrites your previous stored data then use  `PatchIgnoreNullAttribute`

 ```C#
 public class Person